[Skip to Content]

 Not really.
 A Master of Social Work (MSW degree) and a Master of Science in Social Work (MSSW degree) have similar required coursework as mandated by the accrediting body, the Council on Social Work Education (CSWE).

-• Are specializations available to MSSW Online students?
+• Are concentrations available to MSSW Online students?

-MSSW online students may select a concentration in: Psychosocial Oncology, Mental Health, Alcohol and Drug Counseling, Military Social Work or Gerontology.
+MSSW online students may select a concentration in: Alcohol and Drug Counseling, Forensic Social Work, Gerontology, Mental Health, Military Social Work, School Social Work (available to Kentucky residents only) or Psychosocial Oncology.
 There are also many other electives offered online and most Kent MSSW students do not select a concentration.

 • Are there any advantages or disadvantages to choosing a concentration?